 American Airlines, Inc. provides scheduled airline services.
-As of December 31, 2012, the company provided scheduled jet service to approximately 160 destinations in North America, the Caribbean, Latin America, Europe, and Asia.
-It also operates as a scheduled air freight carrier providing freight and mail services to shippers.
+It provides scheduled jet services to North America, the Caribbean, Latin America, Europe, and Asia.
+The company also operates as a scheduled air freight carrier providing freight and mail services to shippers.
+As of July 23, 2013, it operated a fleet of approximately 900 aircraft.
 The company was founded in 1934 and is headquartered in Fort Worth, Texas.
-On November 29, 2011, American Airlines Inc. filed a voluntary petition for reorganization under Chapter 11 in the United States Bankruptcy Court for the Southern District of New York.
-The company is in joint administration with AMR Corporation.

 4333 Amon Carter Boulevard